YerraRahul23/Dr.Strange-Magic-Effect/README.md

 ![Doctor Strange Banner](https://cdn.marvel.com/content/2x/009drs-com_cut_mob_01.jpg)

-# Doctor Strange Filter with Python
+# Doctor Strange Magic Hand Effect with Python

 This project is a test of my skills in computer vision.
 The project was created using Mediapipe and OpenCV libraries and Python program language.
 As the name suggests, I tried to replicate the magic circles that appear on the palms of the popular MARVEL hero Dr. Strange when he casts a spell.